-You may find Matlab to be helpful for histogram plotting and other types of analysis for ME310.
+I highly recommend the use of Matlab for analysis and plotting for ME310.
 You can access it online through the BU ENG Grid.
 Check out the instructions at: http://collaborate.bu.edu/engit/MatlabRemoteAccess

 LAB AND LAB REPORT POLICIES AND PROCEDURES: